 That the Ents wage war is an event that Saruman cannot foresee.
 Not only because they talk as slow as hell, but because they are more guardians than a shock force, and not terribly bright either… for Treebeard notices the indiscriminate felling of his forest when the crime of the orcs had already been consummated. 🤯

-Ents are like that quiet friend we all have: they’re all introversion and shyness, until one day they get angry and turn into Daenerys Targaryen in Game of Thrones. 🐲
+Ents are like that quiet friend we all have: they’re all introversion and shyness, until one day they get angry and turn into Daenerys Targaryen. 🐲